graphistry/graphistry-cli/hardware-software.md

 Please contact for discussion of multi-GPU scenarios.

+### Virtualization

+Graphistry works with Nutanix and likely other NGC/RAPIDS-capable virtualization environments.
+Please contact our team for further information.

 ### OS & Docker

-Graphistry runs preconfigured with a point-and-click launch on Amazon Marketplace.
+Graphistry runs preconfigured with a point-and-click launch on Amazon Marketplace and Azure Marketplace and prebuilt images for the same.

 Graphistry regularly runs on: